mrouhi13/thiswayyoufools/_posts/how-to-add-extra-fields-to-m2m-relations-in-django.md

 So far everything is fine.
 Now we need to save customers feedback per request.
 The optimized solution is using created the intermediary model to add our extra fields and save data.
-But how? `ManyToManyField` has an option named `through` to specify the Django model that override the automatically generated model.
+But how? `ManyToManyField` has an attribute named `through` to specify the Django model that override the automatically generated model.
 With this option, we can create a new model class and add our extra fields to it.

 So we change our models like below: